pankajcivil/DataPreprocessing/README.md

 # DataPreprocessing
-Codes for converting daily data to monthly and annual data.
+Codes for converting daily data to monthly mean and annual mean data.